Neuilly-sur-Marne: Climate

+Toponymy

+Neuilly was first recorded as Nobiliacum in a Latin charter in around 998.
+The name is derived from the Latin novale, meaning 'newly cleared land'.

 History

 On 13 April 1892, a third of the territory of Neuilly-sur-Marne was detached and became the commune of Neuilly-Plaisance.
 The Hôtel de Ville was completed in 1987.

 Transport

 Neuilly-sur-Marne is served by no station of the Paris Métro, RER, or suburban rail network.
 The closest station to Neuilly-sur-Marne is Neuilly-Plaisance station on Paris RER line A. This station is located in the neighboring commune of Neuilly-Plaisance, 1.3 km from the town center of Neuilly-sur-Marne.